Civil and Human Rights Law Clinic

 Information for Students

-- Why should I take this Clinic?
+Why should I take this Clinic?

-- How do I apply and how can I improve my chances of being accepted?
+How do I apply and how can I improve my chances of being accepted?

-Seminar and Faculty Supervision
+Seminar & Faculty Supervision

 Time Commitment

-Clinic is a big commitment of your time and energy, so you will want to make sure you leave plenty of space in your schedule to accommodate it.
-Experience has shown that students tend to overcommit and that their Clinic work can often suffer as a result.
-You don’t want that!
-Accordingly, we strongly recommend (1) that you not take more than 13-14 credits total while participating in this course, and (2) that you not hold any outside work position at the same time, including for-credit outside placements.
-If you are interested in the Clinic but plan to take 14 or more credits or assume work at the same, you will need to contact Prof. Carrillo ASAP to get his permission to apply.
+Accordingly, we require that you not take more than 13-14 credits total while participating in this course, and strongly recommend that you not hold any Law School or outside work position at the same time, especially for-credit outside placements.
+If you are interested in the Clinic but plan to take 14 or more credits, or plan on carrying substantial work responsibilities at or outside the Law School at the same time, please contact Prof. Carrillo to determine whether it makes sense for you to apply.

 About Professor Arturo J. Carrillo